GDSC-IKGPTU/GDSC-Team-work/README.md

-// sample is here, you need to upldate your works in this way
+# Sample is here, you need to update your works in this way.

-# GDSC-Team-work
+## GDSC-Team-work

 ---
 <h1>Date : 24-09-23 </h1> <br />